baidakovil/GreenGrassBot/README.md

         2. Delete `-example` from the filename
         3. Copy the file to `/lib/systemd/system/`
         4. Run in CLI: `sudo systemctl start greengrassbot`

+        To read logs in real time, use `sudo journalctl -u ggbot.service --follow`

     - **screen** - utility for Linux systems.
 I never used it, but there is a signs it
     popular.
 For sample tutorial, I think, you can follow the [tjtanjin's guide].